Pritam252/calculator-app-tkinter/README.md

 ![screenshot](calculatorapp.png)

 ## How to run.
-Execute the main.py file using Python.
+Execute the src/main.py file using Python. or execute the min.py file (which is a single file).